CallumMoseleyUK/WizardQuest/README.md

-# WizardQuest (WIP)
+# WizardQuest (Work-in-progress)
-A generalised platform for multi-agent modelling with built-in OpenGL visualiser.
+A generalised platform for multi-agent modelling with built-in OpenGL visualiser and automatic management of assets loaded from storage.